-Profit and Loss statement or P&L is the financial statement that derives the financial stability of the business considering the revenue and expenditure over a span of time.
-The profit and loss statement shows whether the business is going on the right or wrong path and helps to retrospect the business operations, which gives inference whether to increase revenue, decrease costs or do both based on the net summary of the statement.Generate P&L for your business
+The Profit and Loss statement, or P&L, is a financial statement that helps in determining the financial stability of the business with the help of revenue earned and expenditures made over a period of time.
+It helps you make a decision whether to increase revenue, decrease costs or do both based on the net summary of the statement.Try P&L statement

-For any business, making profits is the ultimate goal and that's what makes them stay in the business.
-In order to understand whether a business can sustain in the market and for future prediction, a profit and loss statement should be prepared.
+For any business, making profits is the ultimate goal, and that's what makes them stay in the business.
+A profit and loss statement should be prepared in order to figure out whether a company can survive in a competitive environment and to forecast the future.

 A profit and loss statement consists of several components which affect the business, and each component includes varying amounts depending on the type of transaction.

-Net sales/Revenue is the total value of money that the company generates by selling its products or services adjusting from the returned goods value.
+Net sales/Revenue is the total value of money that the company generates by selling its products, and services adjusting from the returned goods value.

-Cost of goods sold(COGS) is the direct cost incurred in producing a finished product from the purchase of raw materials for manufacturing sector or purchase of traded items in case of trading sector till the time it is ready for sale.
-Usually, the COGS is the total value of amount that is arrived at by the calculation of the below formula.
+The Cost Of Goods Sold(COGS) is a direct cost incurred in producing a finished product from the purchase of raw materials for the manufacturing sector or purchase of traded items in case of trading sector till the time it is ready for sale.

-Cost of Goods Sold / COGS = Opening stock + Purchases + Direct expense - Closing stock
+Cost Of Goods Sold = Opening stock + Purchases + Direct expense - Closing stock

-Indirect expenses are essential costs that are indirectly involved in the smooth operation of the business.
-Some of the expenses are administrative salaries, office rent, depreciation, office stationers/maintenance, insurance, advertisement, salesman commission, and much more.
+They are essential costs that are indirectly involved in the smooth operation of business.
+Examples are administrative salaries, office rent, depreciation, office stationers/maintenance, insurance, advertisement, salesman commission, and much more.

 The profit and loss statement is categorized into two different formats.
 Depending on the need and mode of analysis, each business chooses its preferred mode of format.

-All companies should necessarily use vertical format as per Schedule III of Companies Act, 2013.
+All companies should necessarily use the vertical format as per Schedule III of the Companies Act, 2013.

-Preparing a profit and loss statement needs basic skills of excel to simplify the calculation and get accurate results.
-The steps that are to be followed to prepare a P&L statement in Excel are as follows:
+Preparing a profit and loss statement needs basic skills in Excel to simplify the calculation and get accurate results.
+The steps that are to be followed to prepare a Retail P&L statement in Excel are as follows:

-In this profit and loss statement example, we could see it is divided into 2 sections - Trading account in the first half and the P&L account in the second half.
+In this profit and loss statement example, we can see it is divided into 2 sections: The Trading account in the first half and the P&L account in the second half.
 The trading account starts with the opening stock entry on the debit side.
-After which the net purchase and other freight charges incurred in the procurement of raw materials are adjusted.
-Similarly, on the credit side, the net sales are adjusted with the closing stock value.
-Now by comparing the credit and debit sides, the gross profit/loss can be found.
+After which, the net purchase and other freight charges incurred in the procurement of raw materials are adjusted.
+Similarly, on the credit side, the net sales are adjusted for the closing stock value.
+Now, by comparing the credit and debit sides, the gross profit or loss can be found.

-There are a variety of financial statements that cater to different needs of a business in all aspects.
-The retail income statement, also known as retail profit and loss statement, is a financial statement that flourishes the below benefits for the business
+There are a variety of financial statements that cater to different needs of the business.
+The retail income statement, also known as Retail P&L statement, is a financial statement that flourishes the below benefits for the business

 Helps businesses to track whether they are progressing on the right path, making the expected profit from the business

-Infers where to reduce the expense, where the money gets blocked and how to increase the net profit
+Helps to make a decision as to where to reduce expense, where the gets blocked and how to increase the net profit